UpSpeech/fluently-website/docs/SYSTEM_DESIGN.md

   participant A as Rails API
-  participant Q as Job Queue (Solid Queue) participant W as Rails Worker participant AI as FastAPI (Fluently-AI) participant G as Groq/Azure OpenAI participant P as Postgres
+  participant Q as Job Queue (Solid Queue) participant W as Rails Worker participant AI as FastAPI (UpSpeech-AI) participant G as Groq/Azure OpenAI participant P as Postgres